Skip to Main Content

 Deferred Admission

 Applicants are admitted only to the class for which they have applied and should not apply until they are prepared to undertake professional studies.
 Deferrals will be granted for Teach for America, Peace Corps, AmeriCorps, City Year, and military service.
+Deferrals for other reasons may be granted on a case-by-case basis.
+Deferrals are not granted for financial reasons.
 Deferrals are granted for one year (next fall admission cycle).
 Students interested in requesting a deferral should contact the Office of Student Services via email as soon as possible after receiving their admissions decision at nicholas-admissions@duke.edu.
 Approved deferral requests require receipt of a tuition deposit; should the student choose not to matriculate, they will forfeit their deposit and be required to reapply for future admission consideration.
 Any financial aid awards will be canceled and re-evaluated alongside the next admitted student class, and a new application for need-based financial aid will be required.